New substance and mental health facility now open

 BOONE COUNTY, W.Va.
 (WOWK) – ‘Brighter Futures’ is a new facility that is now open on Main Street in Madison, for those struggling with substance abuse and mental health issues.

-The new center is ran by physicians, social workers, and therapists; and is an extension of the Boone Memorial Hospital.
+The new center is run by physicians, social workers, and therapists; and is an extension of the Boone Memorial Hospital.

 “Drugs are just running rampant and destroying family after family,” says Brent Tomblin, Executive Director of Brighter Futures.
 “So being a hospital, we should be at the forefront of trying to tackle this problem; so we put our heads together and developed this program.”